 Additionally, all traffic — meaning traffic approaching from both directions — must stop when a school bus is stopped, has its red lights flashing or has a safety arm extended.

-Motorists who violate the school bus stopping law face up to a $250 fine, a 60-day license suspension and the addition of five points on their driving record. ²
+Motorists who violate the school bus stopping law face up to a $250 fine, a 60-day license suspension and the addition of five points on their driving record.²

 If your loved one has been injured in a school bus accident near Philadelphia, Demand Rand.
+Our auto accident attorneys have over 200 years of combined experience and can represent your best interests following an accident.
+Contact us today to get started.

 Philadelphia Personal Injury Attorney Rand Spear